-A native of Toms River, New Jersey, CDR Sharif H. Calfee graduated from the United States Naval Academy in May 1996 with a B.S. in Computer Science.
-CDR Calfee currently serves as the U.S. Navy Federal Executive Fellow at the national security/defense policy think tank, Center for Strategic & Budgetary Assessments (CSBA).
+A native of Toms River, New Jersey, CAPT Sharif H. Calfee graduated from the United States Naval Academy in May 1996 with a B.S. in Computer Science.
+CAPT Calfee currently serves as the U.S. Navy Federal Executive Fellow at the national security/defense policy think tank, Center for Strategic & Budgetary Assessments (CSBA).

-CDR Calfee has been selected for admission to the Princeton University, Woodrow Wilson School of Public & International Affairs for the 2018-19 Master in Public Policy program and will commence studies in the Summer of 2018.
-He has been selected for Major Command Afloat and for promotion to the rank of Captain.
+CAPT Calfee has been selected for admission to the Princeton University, Woodrow Wilson School of Public & International Affairs for the 2018-19 Master in Public Policy program and will commence studies in the Summer of 2018.
+He has been selected for Major Command Afloat.

 B.S. in Computer Science